what each command does and why it’s used:

 How JSX Works Internally

-JSX is not native JavaScript; it is compiled to React.createElement
+JSX is not native JavaScript; it is compiled to React.createElement calls.

 For example: